kirstenstark/eeg-ride/doc/source/quickstart.rst

     epochs_corr = correct_trials(results, epochs)

 The corrected epochs can then be used for further analysis, e.g., ERP analysis, time-frequency analysis, or source localization.

-TO DO:

-* Create tips and tricks page with:

-    * Describe double rejection procedure / how to correct different epochs than used during RIDE fitting